Vulnerabilities/

 Description

-When processing an incoming HTTP request, the webserver needs to know which component or virtual host should complete the request.
-The Host HTTP header is used for this purpose.
-All HTTP headers including the Host header are user-controlled data.
-If the application uses the value of any HTTP header without validation, a header injection attack occurs.
-Host header injection allows attackers to manipulate the response to perform arbitrary redirection, cache poisoning, and information disclosure.
+During the processing of an incoming HTTP request, the web server relies on the Host HTTP header to determine which component or virtual host should handle the request.
+However, since all HTTP headers, including the Host header, are user-controlled data, if the application uses the value of any HTTP header without proper validation, it becomes vulnerable to header injection attacks.
+Host header injection enables attackers to manipulate the response, leading to potential security risks such as arbitrary redirection, cache poisoning, and information disclosure.

 Recommendation